 Regardless of your take on that philosophy, your skin condition is a good indicator of your overall physical health.
 Better skin might mean a longer, happier life - and keeping wrinkles at bay for a few more years might just be a nice perk.

-For more information about your skin and other related topics, take a look at the articles on the next page.
+For more information about your skin and other related topics, take a look at the articles below.